istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 `bar.ns2.svc.cluster.local` on any port to be routed to the endpoint `<IPofCluster2IngressGateway>:15443` over a mTLS connection.

-A similar configuration needs to be applied for `foo.ns1` in `cluster2`:
+Apply a similar configuration for the `foo.ns1` namespace in `cluster2`:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3